Top 10 Dividend ETFs in Australia [2023]

 These ETFs put emphasis on both the capital return and dividend yield.
 Dividend ETFs can provide investors with a regular stream of income when companies payout a proportion of their profits.
 It's one of the simplest ways to access a passive source of income and requires very little effort on the investors behalf compared to other options such as a rental property.
 Shareholders also have the tax benefit of franking credits on dividend returns.

 While Australian businesses are known to boost dividend returns, having significant exposure to one company can be risky and there are no guarantees on future performance.
 A firm's quarterly income can vary considerably over the short term and the proportion invested to business activities instead of dividend payments also changes depending on their financial situation.
-Dividend ETFs benefit from relatively lower volatility and offer greater diversification compared to individual stocks for those concerned about regular income.

-There are also multiple managed fund ETFs on the ASX available to investors.
-They are mostly actively managed funds where professionals make an investment decision to select specific stocks.
-For example a global dividend fund could have criteria related to a high dividend yield and capital return to analyse shares.
-High yield ETFs can screen the underlying index for stocks with a high dividend yield.
+For example, a global dividend fund could have criteria related to a high dividend yield and capital return to analyse shares.
+High-yield ETFs can screen the underlying index for stocks with a high dividend yield.

-💡Related: Dividend stocks on ASX→
+đŸ’¡Related: Dividend stocks on ASX→

-💡Related: Vanguard ETFs in Australia: Top 10 to watch in 2023→
+đŸ’¡Related: Vanguard ETFs in Australia: Top 10 to watch in 2023→

 How often do ETFs pay distributions?

-The financial sector requires listed companies to publish quarterly, half yearly and annual reports.
+The financial sector requires listed companies to publish quarterly, half-yearly and annual reports.
 This means that work is already placed for ETFs to pay out dividends every three months, in a similar pattern to stocks.
 The dividend income from the individual underlying holdings in a dividend ETF are pooled together and the dividend is paid as one amount to the investor.

 As conditions regularly change in the equity markets, not all companies pay dividends every quarter and the amount of dividends paid depends on their recent financial status.
 The amount an investor gets in dividends is dependent on how many shares of the ETF they own – for example, if 1,000 shares of an ETF are available and a single investor owns 10, then they would hold 1% of the portfolio, and thus be entitled to 1% of dividend payments.